|

 Think a disease and an illness are the same thing?
 An internal medicine physician explains the difference.

-What Is an Illness?
-Definition, Causes, and Types
+What Is Illness?
+Definition, Types, and Causes - Biology Insights

 |